azoth-lang/azoth.language.reference/src/effects.md

   you could distinguish different kinds of abort?
 Like contracts vs arithmetic overflow?)
 * allocate? - whether memory can be allocated (besides the stack?)
 * io? - separate for network, file and console? other graphics?
-* init? - prevent constructors from calling other methods? see [No Leaky Abstractions](http://joeduffyblog.com/2016/11/30/15-years-of-concurrency/)
+* init? - prevent initializers from calling other methods? see [No Leaky Abstractions](http://joeduffyblog.com/2016/11/30/15-years-of-concurrency/)
 * pure?
 * out of memory and stack overflow